Differin (Adapalene) for Seniors: What to Know

-Abrupt discontinuation may worsen allergy symptoms temporarily due to underlying condition return
+Abrupt discontinuation may temporarily worsen allergy symptoms due to the return of the underlying condition.

-Most oral antihistamines don't cause withdrawal, but topical forms carry higher rebound risk
+Most oral antihistamines do not cause withdrawal, but topical forms carry a higher rebound risk.

 The good news is that most oral antihistamines pose minimal risk for physical dependence.
 However, certain types of antihistamine products, particularly nasal sprays and combination medications, can create rebound effects that make symptoms worse when stopped.
 If you're concerned about your antihistamine use patterns or experiencing worsening symptoms, Doctronic's AI-powered platform can help you develop a safer, more effective approach to allergy management.